How to build MySQL Dashboards from MySQL data

 Draxlr is a self-serve BI solution for dashboards, automated data change alerts, and embedded analytics on customer-facing platforms.

-Here is a quick video walkthrough of how to build a dashboard from MySQL data in Draxlr:
+Here is a quick video walkthrough of how to build a MySQL dashboard from MySQL data in Draxlr:

 Connecting MySQL with Draxlr